HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 The measurand (interpolated irradiances) and asoociated uncertainties and error-correlations are returned by the tool.

 Finally, uncertainty are propagated to L2A with punpy using the measurement functions in :ref:`calibrate` and the input quantities from the L1C products.
+Some basic information on how to interface with the information with the uncertainty information in the HYPERNETS products is given in the :ref:`user_using_hypernets` page.
+Further information and examples can be found on the CoMet website (``https://www.comet-toolkit.org/`_).